fablabpisa/SerialScope/README.md

 SerialScope
 ===========

-Realtime serial graph of a pin readings for Arduino
+Realtime serial graph of a pin readings for Arduino & compatibles.

+Instructions in the code.